-The more my fingers glide over the keys, the more I can feel my energy and vitality being restored.
+The more my fingers glide over the keys, the more I can feel my energy and vitality is restored.

-While I have missed being creative and connecting with other bloggers, I’ve also noticed another significant difference with not writing on this blog as often.
+While I have missed being creative and connecting with other bloggers, I’ve also noticed another significant difference in not writing as often.